For the longest time, I’ve had my single article on the best pillows available here in the UK but it’s time I delve a little deeper.

 - Firm Feel

 Contour pillows are an obvious choice if you’re prone to morning neck pain or even headaches, they’re shaped to give you the best possible support along your neck if you’re on your back or your side.
-Your head gets cradled while the lip pushes into your neck allowing it to fully relax and leaving you sleeping comfortably.
+Your head gets cradled while the lip pushes into your neck allowing it to fully relax, relieving pressure points and leaving you sleeping comfortably.

 There’s also a gel layer to this pillow which stops you getting too hot and the single piece means you don’t have to flip it at any point, you can just leave it as is and fall asleep happy.

-And there you have it, I hope you’ve seen a memory foam pillow you’ve liked the look of, just click the Price and Reviews button and you’ll be taken to the retailers’ website so you can order yours.
+And there you have it, I hope this buying guide was helpful and you’ve seen a memory foam pillow you’ve liked the look of, just click the Price and Reviews button and you’ll be taken to the retailers’ website so you can order yours.